illumi420/KLR/README.md

 <ul>
   <li>The .py files that I think its ready to be published here. and the requierment.txt file</li>
   <br>
-  <li>Example Folder That has Exercices PDFS which are solved by the PDF publisher and .png files for the solutions that are made by python in this Tool.</li>
+  <li>Example Folder That has Exercices PDFS which are solved by the PDF publisher and images for the solutions that are made by python in this Tool.</li>
   <br>
   <li>A GNU License and this beautiful README</li>
 </ul>